matrix-org/complement/ONBOARDING.md

 ## So you want to write Complement tests

-If you've not run Complement tests yet, please do so.
+Complement is a black box integration testing framework for Matrix homeservers.

 This document will outline how Complement works and how you can add efficient tests and best practices for Complement itself.
+If you haven't run Complement tests yet, please see the [README](README.md) and start there!

+### Terminology

+* `Blueprint`: a human-readable outline for what should be done prior to a test (such as creating users, rooms, etc).
+* `Deployment`: controls the lifetime of a Docker container (built from a `Blueprint`).
+It has functions on it for creating deployment-scoped structs such as Client-Server API clients for interacting with specific Homeservers in the deployment.

 ### Architecture

-Complement runs a Docker container every time you call `deployment := Deploy(...)`, which gets killed on `deployment.Destroy(...)`.
+Each Complement test runs one or more Docker containers for the homeserver(s) involved in the test.
 These containers are snapshots of the target homeserver at a particular state.
-The state is determined by the `Blueprint`, which is a human-readable outline for what should be done prior to the test (such as creating users, rooms, etc).
-Coming from Sytest, a `Blueprint` is similar to a `fixture`.
-A `deployment` has functions on it for creating deployment-scoped structs such as CS-API clients for interacting with specific Homeservers in the deployment.
-Assertions are done via the `must` and `match` packages.
+The state of each container is determined by the `Blueprint` used.
+Client-Server and Server-Server API calls can then be made with assertions against the results.

+In order to actually write a test, Complement needs to:

+* Create `Deployments`, this is done by calling `deployment := Deploy(...)` (and can subsequently be killed via `deployment.Destroy(...)`).
+* (Potentially) make API calls against the `Deployments`.
+* Make assertions, which are done via the `must` and `match` packages provided by Complement.

 For testing outbound federation, Complement implements a bare-bones Federation server for homeservers to talk to.
-Unlike Sytest, you have to explicitly opt-in to attaching core functionality to the server so the reader can clearly see what is and is not being handled automatically.
-This is done using [functional options](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis) and looks something like:
+Each test must explicitly declare the functionality of the homeserver, this is done using [functional options](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis) and looks something like:

 ```go
 // A federation server which handles serving up its own keys when requested,
 // automatically accepts make_join and send_join requests and deals with